xobserve/xo/Readme.md

 MeQ is written in pure go, so you can easily deploy a standalone binary in linux、unix、macos、windows,  it's **cloud native**.

+Develop status
+---
+This project is under re-develop, the release date is around 2018-03-30

 Design Goals
 ------------
 - **HA** : Replication and Data migration